2teaspoonsadobo saucefrom the can of chipotle peppers

 Set up the Grill or Smoker:

-Place the pork on the grill, cover.
+Place the marinated pork on the grill, cover with the lid, and smoke the meat.
 Bring the temperature up, using the vents to regulate the temperature inside the grill is about 225 degrees F. David likes to use a combination of dry and wet wood chips, alternating between the two.
 The dry gives a quick intense smoke and brings the heat up.
 The wet wood chunks provide a lower, slower smoke and bring the heat down.
 Heat adjustments can be made using this technique.

 Check the grill or smoker every hour.
-You will need to add fresh coals and more wood chips to each side of the grill at least the first 4 hours.
-Smoke the picnic shoulder until a dark “bark” (outside crust) forms and the internal temperature of the meat is about 190 degrees F, about 5 hours; use a meat thermometer to test for doneness.
+You will need to add fresh coals and more wood chips to each side of the grill for at least the first 4 hours.
+Smoke the picnic shoulder until a dark “bark” (outside crust) forms and the internal temperature of the meat is about 195 degrees F, about 5-6 hours; use a meat thermometer to test for doneness.

 Did you try this recipe?
 Tell us what you think!Give this recipe a star rating, leave a comment below and share pictures of your food with us on Instagram, Facebook or Twitter!
 We can't wait to see them!
 Don't forget to mention @TheMountainKitchen or tag #TheMountainKitchen!